enriquebelarte/kmm-labs-v1.1/README.md

         node-role.kubernetes.io/worker: ""
 ```

-## Remove an in-tree module before loading another one
+## Replacing In-Tree Modules: Removing the existing Module before loading a new One

 We might need to remove an existing in-tree module before loading an out-of-tree one.
 Some use cases may be including the addition of more features, fixes, or patches to the out-of-tree module for the same driver, as well as encountering incompatibilities between the in-tree and out-of-tree modules.